-Since our inception in 1996, we derived the majority of our revenues from fees paid to us under research and development contracts, primarily with the U.S. federal government.
+Since our inception in 1996 through 2004, we derived the majority of our revenues from fees paid to us under research and development contracts, primarily with the U.S. federal government.
 We have devoted significant resources to the development and commercial launch of our products.
 We commenced limited initial sales of our SVGA+ microdisplay in May 2001 and commenced shipping samples of our SVGA-3D microdisplay in February 2002.
-As of December 31, 2004 since our inception, we have recognized an aggregate of approximately \$7.8 million from sales of our products, and have a backlog of more than \$28 million in products ordered for delivery through 2007.
+From inception to December 31, 2005, we have recognized an aggregate of approximately \$11.5 million from sales of our products, and as of December 31, 2005, we have a backlog of \$28.3 million in products ordered for delivery through 2009.
 These products are being applied or considered for near-eye and headset applications in products such as entertainment and gaming headsets, handheld Internet and telecommunication appliances, viewfinders, and wearable computers to be manufactured by original equipment manufacturer (OEM) customers.
-We have also shipped a limited number of prototypes of our eGlass II Head-wearable Display systems.
+We have also shipped a limited number of our Z800 3DVisor personal display systems.
 In addition to marketing OLED-on-silicon microdisplays as components, we also offer microdisplays as an integrated package, which we call Microviewer that includes a compact lens for viewing the microdisplay and electronic interfaces to convert the signal from our customer's product into a viewable image on the microdisplay.
 Through our operations in Washington state we are also developing head-wearable displays that incorporate our Microviewer.

 We license our core OLED technology from Eastman Kodak and we have developed our own technology to create high performance OLED-on-silicon microdisplays and related optical systems.
 We believe our technology licensing agreement with Eastman Kodak, coupled with our own intellectual property portfolio, gives us a leadership position in OLED and OLED-on-silicon microdisplay technology.
-We are the only company to demonstrate publicly and market full-color OLED-on-silicon microdisplays.
+We believe that we are the only company to demonstrate publicly and market full-color small molecule OLED-on-silicon microdisplays.